openlayers/openlayers/test/node/readme.md

     npm run test-node -- --inspect-brk

 Then open chrome://inspect/ and attach to the remote target (or see https://nodejs.org/en/docs/guides/debugging-getting-started/ for other options).

+If you want to target a specific test, use:

+    npm run test-node -- --grep myTest*